l1anch1/RAGenius/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+# Contact
+For questions or support, please open an issue on the GitHub repository or contact the maintainer at <mailto:asherlii@outlook.com>.